f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **lcd-fault                      .1.3.6.1.4.1.12276.1.1.1.66306**

 This set of SNMP traps will relate to the health of the LCD subsystem on rSeries appliances.
-You may notice lcf-fault traps as the fimrware on the LCD is updated as part of an upgrade as seen below.
+You may notice lcd-fault traps as the firmware on the LCD is updated as part of an upgrade as seen below.
 These should be temporary states and eventually the system will generate an **LCD Health is OK** trap.
-If the system continues to show an LCD fault, a support case shoudl be opened to determine if there is a legitimate hardware issue.
+If the system continues to show an LCD fault, a support case should be opened to determine if there is a legitimate hardware issue.

 .. code-block:: bash